rchgonzaga/things-to-study/README.md

 # Fundamentals
-These are the essential knowledge for those who wants to get into tech companies nowadays:
+> These are the essential knowledge for those who wants to get into tech companies nowadays.
+This simple list will help you to get through the code interview.
-> A simple list of what you must have in mind when are trying to get into a big tech company.

 ## Data Structures
+> Is a way of organizing data to be more efficiently used.

 - [ArrayLists]
 - [Hash Tables]
 - [Trees (+ Tries)]